gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 These values produced wonders.

 They also produced
-a specific relationship with genius — with the kind of intelligence that does not move on, that returns obsessively to the same problems,
+a specific relationship with genius, with the kind of intelligence that does not move on, that returns obsessively to the same problems,